MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 This method is suitable only for Windows clients that run Office 2016 (or later) click-to-run desktop apps.

-1. Create a DNS SRV record for clients in their forward lookup zone, using the following format:
+1. Create the following DNS SRV record in the same domain as the AD RMS extranet licensing FQDN, using the following format:

 	**_rmsredir._http._tcp.\<portnumber\>\<RMSClusterFQDN\>**